AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/example-apps/next-js.md

 ## AEM requirements

 The Next.js app works with the following AEM deployment options.
-All deployments requires [WKND Shared v2.1.0+](https://github.com/adobe/aem-guides-wknd-shared/releases/latest), [WKND Site v2.1.0+](https://github.com/adobe/aem-guides-wknd/releases/latest), or the [Reference Demo Add-on](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/demo-add-on/overview.html) to be installed on the AEM as a Cloud Service environment.
+All deployments requires [WKND Shared v2.1.0+](https://github.com/adobe/aem-guides-wknd-shared/releases/latest) or [WKND Site v2.1.0+](https://github.com/adobe/aem-guides-wknd/releases/latest) to be installed on the AEM as a Cloud Service environment.

 This example Next.js app is designed to connect to __AEM Publish__ service.